-The present Directors, the jurisdiction represented, the date of each Director's appointment to the Board, and their occupations are set forth below:
+The present Directors, the jurisdiction represented, the date of each Director's appointment to the Board, the expiration date of each Director's term on the Board, and their occupations are set forth in the following table.

-Name of Director Jurisdiction Represented Date of Appointment Occupation Jack Evans, Chairman District of Columbia January 2015 Member of the District City Council (Ward 2) Keturah D. Harley, First Vice Chairman State of Maryland April 2015 Attorney Jim Corcoran, Second Vice Chairman Commonwealth of Virginia February 2015 President and Chief Executive Officer of the Northern Virginia Chamber of Commerce Corbett A. Price District of Columbia March 2015 Chairman and Chief Executive Officer of Quantix Health Capital, LLC Mortimer L. Downey (1) Federal Government January 2010 Transportation Consultant Harriet Tregoning (1) Federal Government November 2014 Director of the Office of Economic Resilience at the U.S. Department of Housing and Urban Development Carol Carmody (2) Federal Government June 2016 Former Vice Chairman of the NTSB David Strickland (2) Federal Government June 2016 Former Administrator of the National Highway Safety Administration Michael Goldman State of Maryland June 2013 Attorney Catherine Hudgins Commonwealth of Virginia January 2004 Member of the Fairfax County Board of Supervisors Alternate Directors Tom Bulger District of Columbia July 2011 President of Government Relations Inc. Leif A. Dormsjo District of Columbia March 2015 Director of the District Department of Transportation Anthony E. Costa Federal Government July 2014 Senior Advisor to the Administrator of the General Services Anthony R. Giancola, P.E.
-(1) Federal Government February 2007 Professional Engineer Robert Lauby (2) Federal Government June 2016 Chief Safety Officer of the FRA Malcolm Augustine State of Maryland July 2015 Customer Relations Executive at Intra Mail Network Kathy Porter State of Maryland January 2011 Former Mayor of Takoma Park and board member of various transportation agencies Christian Dorsey Commonwealth of Virginia January 2016 Member of the Arlington County Board Paul C. Smedberg Commonwealth of Virginia January 2016 Member of the Alexandria City Council
+Name of Director Jurisdiction Represented Date of Appointment/ End of Term Occupation Jack Evans, Chairman District of Columbia January 2015; no expiration date set on term; serves at the pleasure of the District City Council Member of the District City Council (Ward 2) Keturah D. Harley, First Vice Chairman State of Maryland April 2015; term expires June 30, 2017 Attorney Jim Corcoran, Second Vice Chairman Commonwealth of Virginia February 2015; term expires January 9, 2018 President and Chief Executive Officer of the Northern Virginia Chamber of Commerce Corbett A. Price District of Columbia March 2015; term expires June 30, 2019 Chairman and Chief Executive Officer of Quantix Health Capital, LLC Carol Carmody Federal Government June 2016; term expires May 31, 2020 Former Vice Chairman of the NTSB David Strickland Federal Government June 2016; term expires May 31, 2019 Former Administrator of the National Highway Safety Administration Michael Goldman State of Maryland June 2013; term expires June 30, 2017 Attorney Catherine Hudgins Commonwealth of Virginia January 2004; term expires January 5, 2021 Member of the Fairfax County Board of Supervisors Alternate Directors Tom Bulger District of Columbia July 2011; no expiration date set on term; serves at the pleasure of the District City Council President of Government Relations Inc. Leif A. Dormsjo District of Columbia March 2015; term expires June 30, 2018 Director of the District Department of Transportation Anthony E. Costa Federal Government July 2014; term expires May 31, 2018 Senior Advisor to the Administrator of the General Services Robert Lauby Federal Government June 2016; term expires May 31, 2018 Chief Safety Officer of the FRA Malcolm Augustine State of Maryland July 2015; term expires May 30, 2019 Customer Relations Executive at Intra Mail Network Kathy Porter State of Maryland January 2011; term expires May 31, 2017 (1) Former Mayor of Takoma Park and board member of various transportation agencies Christian Dorsey Commonwealth of Virginia January 2016; term expires January 9, 2019 Member of the Arlington County Board Paul C. Smedberg Commonwealth of Virginia January 2016; term expires January 2, 2020 Member of the Alexandria City Council